barrettk/AnaerobicDigestion/readMe.md

 devtools::install_github("metrumresearchgroup/mrgsolve", ref="dev")
 ```
 Installing the above packages prior to running will speed up the initial loading by a lot.
 Make sure each of the packages can be loaded via `library()`. **Note**: You will need *Rtools* (windows) or *Xcode* (mac) installed in order to use ***[mrgsolve](https://github.com/metrumresearchgroup/mrgsolve)***.
 See footnote for further details on mac install.<sup>[2](#myfootnote2)
-</sup> To run the app locally, install R and run the command: `runGitHub( "AnaerobicDigestion", "KyleBarrett")`
+</sup> To run the app locally, run the following command: `runGitHub( "AnaerobicDigestion", "KyleBarrett")`

 ## Proposed Reaction Mechanisms involved in process